 Luke Kraut’s rodeo resume includes: Bullfighter, bull rider, farrier, owner – K4 Bucking Bulls, producer of bull riding events & instructor of bull riding schools.
 Luke has held memberships with IPRA, PRCA and PBR.

 We welcome Jake King from New Waverly, TX to the 2015 Fiesta Days as one of our professional bullfighters.
 Jake has been around rodeo his whole life and has found his calling in Bull Fighting.
 He watched his Dad ride bulls in the PRCA and his Mom rode for the “Catalina Cowgirls” – a professional drill team.
 Jake started at a young age riding calves and steers and Jr bulls.
 He also competed in bulldogging and team roping.
 Jake woud help his Dad, a Stock Contractor, with the rodeo shows they put on and all it took was one afternoon when a bullfighter didn’t show, Jake filled in and discovered his true passion in bull fighting.
 He never looked back and has focused solely on his bullfighting career from that day on.
 Mr King has worked for almost every major PRCA Stock Contractor and keeps a very full schedule on the road.
 We’re excited to see him put his Cowboy Lifesaving skills to work this year in Cave Creek, AZ.

 Saturday, March 28 – Mary Hoffman

-Sunday, March 29 – Tsgt Marquia Giles, along with the Luke AFB Honor Guard
+Sunday, March 29 – Tsgt Marquia Giles (with the Luke AFB Honor Guard presenting the colors)

 GRAND ENTRY PERFORMERS: